telerik/blazor-docs/components/wizard/overview.md

 ## Events

 The [Wizard component fires events]({%slug wizard-events%}) when the current step changes or when the user completes all steps.
-Step changes can be cancelled.
+Step changes can be canceled.

 ## Layout